Chicago Fire of 1874: Origin

 Although all accounts were clear in identifying the fire's origin a little before 4:30 p.m. in the neighborhood generally known as the "Cheyenne District", reports differ as to the exact location of the start of the fire.
 According to the report of the Fire Marshal, the fire began on Fourth Avenue (now Federal Street), and quickly spread to an oil works building near Clark Street and Fourth.
 The fire was further fueled by the ten to twelve barrels of oil in the alley near the oil works building.

 The San Francisco Elevator published an article on August 8, 1874, identifying a Polish Jewish rag shop filled with flammable materials at 527 S. Clark as the source of the blaze.
 The shopkeeper was allegedly absent at the time of the fire's discovery, but a prostitute who was occupying the room west of the building discovered the fire and sounded the alarm at box 37 at 4:29 p.m.

 In his three volume history of Chicago published in 1884, Alfred T. Andreas wrote that "on July 14, 1874, at 4:29 P. M., a fire of supposed incendiary origin was started in the two-story frame building, No. 449 South Clark Streets, owned by Le Grand Odell, and occupied as a saloon by E. T. Cregier."

 In 2009, a Chicago-area librarian and online columnist, Alice Maggio, claimed in an article about the fire that it originated in a small barn "near the corner of Clark and 12th Street", similar to the debunked theory as to the start of the Chicago Fire of 1871.
 Maggio claimed that the barn was located next to the oil factory mentioned in the Fire Marshal's report.
 The exact cause of the fire was not clear, but area residents alleged that its owner, Nathan Isaacson, had set the fire intentionally.
 In the aftermath of the fire, Isaacson was arrested and charged with arson.
-Although he was charged with arson, and some of his neighbors testified in court alleging to have witnessed him setting the fire, he was never convicted.
+Although some of his neighbors testified in court alleging to have witnessed him setting the fire, he was never convicted.
 Maggio suggests that these witnesses' statements were motivated more by racial prejudice than by any hard evidence.